ROHITH-Singh/tiktok-clone/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# check the app on below link loading might take time since video caching is not done
+# check the app on below link loading might take time
 https://tiktok-clone-c8711.web.app/

 # backend part is not linked to the frontend project .